 Richard founded the pioneering academic journal Climate and Development, which first appeared in 2009 and of which he was editor-in-chief for ten years.
 He has been involved in IPCC since 1994 (including three times as lead author and three times as coordinating lead author), and was co-director and chief scientist of the Nordic Centre of Excellence for Strategic Adaptation Research from 2011 to 2016.
 In 2018 and 2019, Richard was the first director of science and innovation of the Global Center on Adaptation, and served as co-director of research of the Global Commission on Adaptation.
 During those years he also served as co-chair of the Science Committee of the World Adaptation Science Programme.

 Throughout his career, Richard has led a range of large international collaborative research and capacity-building projects and programmes, and advised governments, international agencies, civil society organisations and private firms.
 He has published widely in top academic journals and is one of the world’s most cited experts in his field.
 In 2016, Richard received the prestigious Burtoni Award in recognition of his work on climate adaptation.

-Before joining SEI in 2006, Richard spent almost eight years at the Potsdam Institute for Climate Impact Research.
-He began his career at the Institute for Environmental Studies of the Vrije Universiteit in Amsterdam in 1992.
-He has a PhD in geography from the University of Kiel (Germany), and Master’s degrees from the University of East Anglia (United Kingdom) and the Vrije Universiteit Amsterdam (The Netherlands).
+Before joining SEI, Richard spent eight years at the Potsdam Institute for Climate Impact Research.
+He began his career at the Vrije Universiteit Amsterdam Institute for Environmental Studies in 1992.
+In 2003 he received his PhD from the University of Kiel.

 2016 Burtoni Award for excellence in climate adaptation research